 Roll over or click on the photos below for more information on each animal.

 CSA stands for Community Supported Agriculture.
 By signing up as one of our members, you will receive a share of our harvest.
 In purchasing a CSA share upfront, our members are investing in the farm - sharing in the risk and reward of all that Grass + Grit is producing this season.
 Not only does this relationship provide us with capital to cover expenses, it also fosters a relationship between us (the farmers) and you (the consumer).
-We hope this relationship will help us make choices to better serve our community as we grow our business.
+We hope this relationship will help inform us on how we can best serve our community as we grow our business.

-We offer a Winter Meat + Egg Share and a Summer Meat + Egg Share.
+We offer a Meat Share for the winter and summer seasons.
 See below for details.

-The Winter Meat + Egg Share offers a diverse selection of our pasture-raised and grass-fed meat including pork, lamb, goat, chicken, and duck.
-You’ll also enjoy at least one dozen eggs from our heritage breed hens at each pick up.
-This is a “farmer’s choice” share, but we do build in options for you along the way so you can pick, for instance, your favorite kind of sausage.
+The Meat Share offers a diverse selection of our pasture-raised pork, chicken, lamb, and 100% grass-fed ground beef.
+This is a “farmer’s choice” share, but we do build in options along the way so you can pick, for instance, your favorite kind of sausage.

-The winter share runs from January 2018 through May 2018.
-You will receive 6-10 lbs of meat and at least 1 dozen eggs at each monthly distribution.
-Last, but not least, you’ll get exclusive access to Members Only specials during the season.
+You will receive 7-10 lbs of meat at each monthly distribution.
+Please note there will be no eggs in this year’s share.
+Last, but not least, you’ll get exclusive access to Members Only meat specials during the season.

 WHAT'S IN A SHARE?

-Over the course of the share, you will receive pastured chicken, pork, lamb, goat, duck and eggs.
+Over the course of the share, you will receive pastured chicken, pork, lamb, and ground beef.
 All meat will arrive frozen in vacuum sealed packaging.
-You will receive 6-10 lbs of meat plus at least one dozen eggs at each distribution.
-You will also have the opportunity to pre-order additional meat and eggs for pick-up at your distribution.
+You will receive 7-10 lbs of meat at each distribution (no eggs this year).
+You can also pre-order additional meat for pick-up at your distribution.
 Plus you will receive Members Only specials, which will be announced by email before each distribution.

 A typical distribution might look something like this: